There are 5 elements to any streaming production setup.

 - For higher quality and HD streams you'll want 4Mbps or greater upload speed.

-If you are using the IBM Cloud Video's Web Broadcaster or mobile app and you have a strong internet connection, you might not need to worry about changing any encoding settings.
+If you are using the IBM Watson Media's Web Broadcaster or mobile app and you have a strong internet connection, you might not need to worry about changing any encoding settings.
 If you are using a 3rd party encoding device or want to increase your quality, you will want to test your bandwidth and learn how to set an appropriate bitrate for your stream to maximize your quality and ensure an uninterrupted high quality stream.

 4G, WiFi, or whatever connection you can find.